oracle/pgql-lang/pages/pgql-1.1-spec.md

    - Each edge has a source and a destination vertex.
    - Each edge has zero or more labels.
    - Each edge has zero or more properties, which are arbitrary key-value pairs.

+Labels as well as property names are (character) strings.
+Property values are scalars such as numbers, strings or booleans.

 In PGQL 1.1, we do not consider multi-valued properties like in [TinkerPop](http://tinkerpop.apache.org/docs/current/reference/#vertex-properties), or, composite types like in [Neo4j](https://neo4j.com/docs/developer-manual/current/cypher/syntax/values/#composite-types).